Channels with Input-Correlated Synchronization Errors: Some special cases of our capacity theorems

 \subsection{Multi-trace channels with input-correlated synchronization errors}

 We argue how our capacity theorems above apply to a wide class of \emph{multi-trace} input-correlated synchronization channels.
-Fix an integer $T \geq 1$ (the number of traces), and consider the multi-trace channel $Z$ given by
+Recalling the discussion in \cref{sec:channel-def}, fix an integer $T \geq 1$ (the number of traces) and consider the multi-trace channel $Z$ given by

-where the $Z_i$'s are possibly distinct input-correlated synchronization channels, and each $Z_i(X_1^n)$ is an independent trace of $X_1^n$ (i.e., the $Z_i(X_1^n)$'s are conditionally independent given $X_1^n$).
+where the $Z_i$'s are possibly distinct channels with the same input spaces, and the $Z_i(x)$'s are conditionally independent given $x$.